panrafal/chequer-php/Readme.md

   Combining all this you can write `$= 10 || (= 20) || (! ~ "/\d/")` which is equivalent
     to `$ (. = 10) || (. = 10) || (!(~ "/\d/"))`.

+  Note, that if both `value` and `parameter` are present, they both will be evaluated before passing them to the operator.
+This means that in this statement: `$ 1 = 2 && 2 = 3 && 3 = 4` first *TWO* statements will evaluated, and just the third will be skipped.

 * If the value you are trying to access is missing, it will return null.
 It holds true even if you are trying to access a deep subkey!
 You can set strict mode to TRUE to throw exceptions instead.
 * Operators may throw `\Chequer\BreakException` - this will exit current level with a return value set in the exception.
 This way `$or` and `$and` are made not greedy.

 Note, that you can disable this syntax by using setShorthandSyntax().
 This way, you will not have to worry about strings starting with '$'.